AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

   }
 }'
 ```
+If you forget to set the options for the configurable product (parent), you get an error when you try to associate a child product to the configurable product.
+The error message will be similar to the following example:

+`{"message":"The parent product doesn't have configurable product options.","trace":"#0 [internal function]: Magento\\ConfigurableProduct\\Model\\LinkManagement->addChild('Kids-Hawaiian-U...'}`
 ## Link first child product to the configurable

+Now, you have created three simple products:
+- `"Kids Hawaiian Ukulele Red"`,
+- `"Kids-Hawaiian-Ukulele-Blue"`
+- `"Kids-Hawaiian-Ukulele-Green"`

+Add these simple products as children of the configurable product by using the API to send the following POST request for each product.
+Submit a separate request for each product.

-To add the children products, these occur one at a time.
-In this example the simple product kids-Hawaiian-Ukulele-red is being assigned to the configurable product with the sku `kids-Hawaiian-Ukulele`.
+For each request, update the `childSKU` value with the value for the child product you are adding.
+The following example assigns the simple product `kids-Hawaiian-Ukulele-red` to the configurable product with the SKU `Kids-Hawaiian-Ukulele-red`.

-The following uses the POST method

 ```bash
 curl --location '{{your.url.here}}rest/default/V1/configurable-products/Kids-Hawaiian-Ukulele/child' \